CSBSJU/CSCI-130/pages/Lab03.md

    meaningful message?
 The reason this happened is because, even though the text before and after `FormatCurrency(netMonthlyPay)` needs be enclosed between double-quotes, variables and functions should not (without being interpreted as literal text)!
-Furthermore, VB won’t accept something like the following because we are required to explicitly concatenate the literal text and the variables to be displayed.
+Furthermore, VB won't accept something like the following because we are required to explicitly concatenate the literal text and the variables to be displayed.
 Bummer!